How to Dehydrate Pears

 Pear Nutrition Info.

-Pears contain vitamin A, and vitamin K, followed by vitamin C, Folate, and Choline.
+VITAMINS: Vitamin A, and Vitamin K, followed by Vitamin C, Folate, and Choline.

-Pears also contain Omega-6 fatty acids, and are a great source of carbohydrates and have a good amount of dietary fiber, too!
+Pears also contain Omega-6 fatty acids, are a great source of carbohydrates, and contain a good amount of dietary fiber, too!

 Pears are Great for Snacks, Breads... and Fruit Rolls